PennLINC/xcp_d/docs/usage.rst

    /data/fmriprep /out \
    --cifti --despike  --head_radius 40 -w /wkdir --smoothing 6

-If you are computiong on a HPC, we recommend Singularity
+If you are computing on a :abbr:`HPC (High-Performance Computing)`, we recommend Singularity
 ::

     $ singularity run --cleanenv xcp_d.simg \